cwboden/.dotfiles/docs/_posts/2022-06-20-spiritfarer.md

 ---
-title: Spiritfarer uses Breathtaking Illustrations and Satisfying Gameplay to Minimize "Grind"
+title: Spiritfarer uses breathtaking illustrations and satisfying gameplay to minimize (but not avoid) "grind"
 excerpt: "How quality visuals and an abundance of interwoven mechanics can reduce the burnout associated with management games."
-last_modified_at: 2022-06-24T22:11:20
+last_modified_at: 2022-07-06T19:28:16
 categories:
  - Video Games
 tags: